alrx31/EventsManager/README.md

 Create with ASP.NET Core, React.ts, mobX, EF core, PostgreSQL

 How to start this application
-(need the node.js and .net installed)
+(need the node.js, DB and .net installed)
 1. Clone this repository
 2. Open the terminal and go to the project folder
 3. fix the `appsettings.json` file to connect to the database and set your own connection string